Reconstruction Algebras of Type D (I): Introduction

-Much of this has now been proved, but of course to build an algebra from the dual graph we need to produce both a quiver and relations; so far we only have the quiver.
-Thus the main purpose of this paper is to provide the relations in the case of certain dihedral groups $\mathbb{D}_{n,q}$ inside $GL(2,\C{})$.
+The main purpose of this paper is to provide the relations in the case of certain dihedral groups $\mathbb{D}_{n,q}$ inside $\GL(2,\C{})$.
 The companion paper \cite{Wemyss_reconstruct_D(ii)} deals with the remaining dihedral cases.
-Although this may be technical the relations are important; we shall see that the geometry of the minimal resolution echoes the similarity in the relations between different reconstruction algebras.
+Although this may be technical the relations are important; we shall see that it is precisely the relations which allow us to compare the geometry of the minimal resolutions of different singularities and thus view the minimal resolutions as being very similar to spaces that we already understand.
+We could not make such claims if we do not know the relations.

+It is worth emphasizing how small the reconstruction algebra is compared to the skew group ring $\C{}[x,y]\# \mathbb{D}_{n,q}$.
+Although many statements can be made about the latter ring, the problem has always been extracting the geometric information that it encodes.
+Here this is precisely because it contains far too much irrelevant information; indeed we believe it is entirely the wrong algebra to study.
+Note that the reconstruction algebra and the skew group ring coincide if and only if the group is inside $\SL(2,\C{})$.

-The basic philosophy is that the larger the fundamental cycle $Z_f$ the more the geometry resembles the $\t{SL}(2,\C{})$ case, since the reconstruction algebra quiver and relations look and behave more like a preprojective algebra (see \cite[Section 5]{Wemyss_reconstruct_D(ii)} for more details on this case).
-As $Z_f$ gets smaller and thus closer to being reduced, the more toric the geometry becomes since the reconstruction algebra quiver and relations begin to look and behave more like a reconstruction algebra of type $A$.
+The basic philosophy underpinning the geometry of the reconstruction algebra is that we should not view the minimal resolution of an affine rational surface as some sort of exotic beast, rather we should instead view it as being made from spaces that we are already familiar with.
+The larger the fundamental cycle $Z_f$ of the minimal resolution the more the geometry should resemble the minimal resolutions arising from ADE quotients, since the reconstruction algebra quiver and relations look and behave more like a preprojective algebra (see \cite[\S 5]{Wemyss_reconstruct_D(ii)} for this case).
+As $Z_f$ gets smaller and thus closer to being reduced (the case mainly considered in this paper), the more toric the geometry becomes since the reconstruction algebra quiver and relations begin to look and behave more like a reconstruction algebra of type $A$.
 Via the work of Wunram it is $Z_{f}$ which dictates the rank of the special CM modules, and different ranks induce slightly different algebra structures because polynomials factor in different ways.